osg-htc/docs/docs/security/host-certs.md

 - Obtain root access to the host
 - Prepare the [required Yum repositories](/common/yum)

-From a host that meets the above requirements, follow the instructions below to request a new host certificate:
+From a host that meets the above requirements, there are two options to get InCommon IGTF-accredited host certificates:

-1. Install the `osg-pki-tools`:
+1. Use the `osg-cert-request` tool to generate a Certificate Signing Request (CSR) and a private key.
+1. Use the `osg-incommon-cert-request` tool to request and retrieve certificates using the InCommon REST API.

+Install the `osg-pki-tools` where both command line tools are available:

         :::console
         root@host # yum install osg-pki-tools

+### Generate a Certificate Signing Request (CSR)

 1. Generate a Certificate Signing Request (CSR) and private key using the `osg-cert-request` tool: